Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 		- Each time the function is called, `count` is incremented by one and its updated value is printed to the console.
 		- Because `count` is a static variable, it retains its value between function calls, allowing it to track the total number of times `countFunctionCalls` is called during the program's execution.

-5. 🔹 Difference Between Static Global and Static Local Variables:
+5. 🔹 **Difference Between Static Global and Static Local Variables:**
-	- A static global variable is declared outside the main function and can be used anywhere inside the program, whereas a static local variable is declared inside a function or a block and can only be used within the scope in which it is declared.
+	- A static global variable is declared outside the main function and can be used anywhere inside the program, whereas
+	- A static local variable is declared inside a function or a block and can only be used within the scope in which it is declared.
 	- A static global variable is not accessible outside the program.
 	- Example of both a static global variable and a static local variable:
 	```